core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ## Access Control

-Access control SHOULD be performed separately for the RD registration, Lookup, and group API base paths, as different endpoints may be authorized to register with an RD from those authorized to lookup endpoints from the RD.
+Access control SHOULD be performed separately for the RD registration, Lookup, and group API paths, as different endpoints may be authorized to register with an RD from those authorized to lookup endpoints from the RD.
 Such access control SHOULD be performed in as fine-grained a level as possible.
 For example access control for lookups could be performed either at the domain, endpoint